Three Women (TV series)

 Three Women is an American television limited series based on the 2019 book of the same name by Lisa Taddeo.
 The series was initially set to premiere on Showtime, but on January 30, 2023, Deadline reported that Showtime had decided not to air the completed series.
 Starz picked up the series a week later.
 All 10 episodes of season one premiered on February 16, 2024, in Australia on Stan.
 In May 2024, Starz announced that the show would premiere on September 13, 2024, with a weekly release.
+The series has been picked up by Channel 4 in the UK, and is due to air on October 4, 2026.

 Premise

-A writer, working on a book about sex in America, was initially told she need to look at married men to capture the subject matter.
-However, she wanted to look at women in middle America.
+A writer, working on a book about sex in America, is initially told she needs to look at married men to capture the subject matter.
+However, she wants to look at women in middle America.
 She convinces three women, all of whom are on a course to radically change their lives, to tell her their stories.

 Lina is a woman living in deeply religious middle America in a marriage where her husband refuses to kiss her or be intimate with her anymore.
 Sloane is a successful woman in a loving but open marriage.
 Maggie is a young woman who had a relationship with her married high school English teacher, and is still traumatized by it.